 Nurses: We are accepted by the CA Board of Nursing because we are ANCC accredited

-Acceptable Courses: Continuing Medical Education (CME Category 1) Continuing Medical Education is acceptable for meeting RN continuing education requirements, as long as the course is Category 1, and has been taken within the appropriate time frames.
+continuing medical education is acceptable for meeting RN continuing education requirements, as long as the course is category 1, and has been taken within the appropriate time frames.

 Dentists: We are accepted by the CA Board of Dentistry because we are accredited by ADA CERP

 The minimum requirement for each renewal period after the first renewal is 25 hours of continuing education, including:

 basic life support (maximum credit allowed is 4 CE units)